VinnDev/adaptive-ui/README.md

 # adaptive-ui

-A highly opinionated extension for Mantine to quickly scaffold data-driven web prototypes
+A highly opinionated wrapper for Mantine to quickly scaffold data-driven web prototypes

 ## Installation